Summary

 Frequently Asked Questions

-A sole trader is an individual who runs a business on their own in a self-employed capacity.
+A sole trader is an individual who runs a business independently, operating in a self-employed capacity.
 They are responsible for all aspects of the business, including profits, losses, and administrative tasks.

 You will need to submit an annual self-assessment tax return and pay taxes.
 Therefore, you must register as a sole trader as soon as you set up your business and complete the initial registration with HMRC.